utelecon/utelecon.github.io/src/pages/en/articles/online-interaction/index.md

 ## Comparison of 3 Tools

-The following table summarizes the characteristics of the four tools introduced so far.
+The following table summarizes the characteristics of the three tools introduced so far.

 <table>
   <tr>